appuio/docs/services/01_introduction.rst

 Introduction
 ============

+.. note:: This is an early version and still work in progress!

 * TODO: review list after writing respective chapters

 This documentation has been created with the intention of getting developers ready to automatically deploy their apps to the OpenShift container platform.